Evanidus14/Aldrnari-Gamepad-Setup/README.md

 - L2 - Left Hand
 - R1 - Modifier Button & Engarde Modifier (This is the key you have to hold to use a spell in the left hand while wielding a weapon in the right!)
 - R2 - Right Hand
-- Dpad Left Long Hold & Release - Hotkey 1
+- Dpad Left - Hotkey 1
-- Dpad Down Long Hold & Release - Hotkey 2
+- Dpad Down - Hotkey 2
-- Dpad Right Long Hold & Release - Hotkey 3
+- Dpad Right - Hotkey 3
-- Dpad Up Long Hold & Release - Hotkey 4
+- Dpad Up - Hotkey 4
 - Square - Quick Heal
 - Square (Long Hold) - Quick Magicka Potion
 - Cross - Activate